 Why shouldn’t you clone autoflowers?

 If you take a cutting from an autoflower, your yields will be significantly lower.
 This is because the clone will not have that much time to grow more buds.
 Since it is autoflowering like its mother, it will simply continue the flowering stage (with fewer buds) instead of reverting into a temporary veg stage like non-autoflowering plants.
 Here’s more on growing autoflowers.

 What is etiolation?

 Etiolation is a method of survival that flowering plants use when there isn’t enough light.
 It causes the plant to shift more of its energy underground and seek out nutrients from its roots rather than the parts existing above ground.
 In general, this process is a bad thing, however, when you are trying to grow roots, a little of this can be good.

 Clones are ready to transplant once they are fully rooted.
 You can place your clones outside late Spring but wait until it is at least 50 degrees Fahrenheit.
 You should also make sure there is enough time left in the season for your plant to continue growing in size before it flowers, or else, keep it inside under lights.
 For more on scheduling your outdoor grow, read my Outdoor Grow Calendar.

 Are cuttings sensitive to light?

-When you create your own clones, you need to make sure the roots that develop are strong enough to support it.
+When you create your own cannabis plant clones, you need to make sure the roots that develop are strong enough to support it.
 One way to encourage strong root production is to keep your cuttings away from light.
 Remember, roots normally form in the dark, moist environment of dirt.
 Your cuttings will need something similar.
 For more on light’s effect on cannabis, read this article.